 We offer two courses: BTEC Tech Award Creative Media and GCSE Media Studies.
 Both courses cover a range of practical and written skills: the BTEC course offers students an opportunity to look at 'how' the media industry works through a more vocational qualification, whereas the GCSE course asks students to analyse 'why?'
 Each qualification is assessed with an external exam; the BTEC exam is worth 40% of your final grade and the GCSE exam is worth 70% of your final grade.
 The rest of the work is assessed by the teacher through controlled assessment tasks and will cover a range of topics such as: advertising, film promotion and marketing, magazines and publishing.

 “The Amery Quill” reporters meet every Monday after school.
 We have students of all ages writing articles for the student magazine on wide-ranging topics – from book reviews to school events.
 We aim to publish two magazines a year.

 Every year, we participate in the BBC Young Reporter event.
-A team of young journalists learn about the pressure of deadlines to work in real time to produce a news article by 3pm.
-These are then published on our VLE.
+A team of young journalists learn about the pressure of deadlines to work in real time to produce a news article by 3pm which are then published on our school’s website.